 One example is that of Lloyds Banking Group, which has used virtual reality to assess candidates for its Graduate Leadership Programs.
 The bank put recruits in a virtual reality environment and asked them to solve puzzles — observing candidates allowed hiring managers to determine whether they showed the capabilities and strengths they were looking for in a future leader.

 3. Sales Enablement

 Sales enablement is the process of providing a business with the content, information, and tools required to help its sales team sell more efficiently.
-Core to sales enablement is the ability to successfully engage with the client or buyer throughout the sales process.
+Core to sales enablement is the ability to successfully engage with the client or buyer throughout the sales process, typically with a virtual sales platform.
 Virtual reality has become another sales enablement technology to interact with customers — in fact, immersion has been said to be the secret to sales enablement.
 Show and tell has always been the best way for a salesperson to showcase their products, but virtual reality takes this to the next level.
 With the use of virtual reality, companies can help customers experience the products and view the designs in 3D prior to purchase, which gives them a tangible idea of what they are investing in.

 The travel industry has been quick to adopt virtual reality technology.
 Customers are willing to drop large sums of money on life-changing trips, but before they do so, they want to get a good idea of what to expect.
 This is where virtual reality comes in.
 VR can give individuals a digital taste of a hotel room, a scenic view or a local museum.
 Although it isn’t quite the same as being there and feeling the sun on your skin, virtual reality can certainly be used to give a promise of good things to come, and help put on-the-fence customers in that core frame of mind to buy.